LABORA-INF-UFG/fa-5glena/README.md

       "sim_results" - where network and FA simulation results will be stored.
    After installation of 5G-LENA, a 4th subdirectory named "ns-3-dev" will be generated in this directory.
 5. Find other installation steps in each directory's configuration file.
 See in 5glena, fa, shared_memory directories.

+This project was created in anaconda, following the structure: anaconda3/envs/fa_5glena/myproject myproject as the root dirctory contains subdirectories: FA, ns-3-dev, shared_memory and sim_results

+## Steps to run the project
+1. Open the linux terminal (We ran using gnome-terminal)
+2. Navegate to the "shared_memory" directory
+3. Run the following commands to create and load the shared memories:
+2	g++ -std=c++17 -o shared_cmd.so shared_cmd.cc -lrt
+	g++ -std=c++17 -o shared_dr.so shared_dr.cc -lrt
+	./shared_cmd.so
+	./shared_dr.so
+4. Navegate to "myproject" root directory
+5. Run the command "python3 run_project.py" to run the project.

+Note: At the end, the simulation results are stored in "sim_results" directory subdirectory